abridged/collabland-dev/help-docs/wallets/connecting-using-different-wallets/bitcoin-wallet.md

 import img1 from '@site/static/img/tutorial/wallets/opensea-auth.gif';

-Bitcoin wallet filler text, please replace.
+Use these Bitcoin wallets to join the Bitcoin-gated Collab.Land communities of your choice.

 ### Verifying using Leather wallet

-Use the Leather wallet to verify ownership of Bitcoin STAMPS or Bitcoin Ordinals.
+Use Leather wallet to verify ownership of Bitcoin STAMPS or Bitcoin Ordinals.

 1. Go to the #collabland-join channel on your Discord server and click "Let's Go!"